HomeTop HeadlinesPopular 80s TV Star Drowns at 54

 Actor Malcolm-Jamal Warner, recognized for his portrayal of Theodore “Theo” Huxtable on “The Cosby Show,” passed away on Sunday, July 20, 2025, at the age of 54.
 He drowned while swimming in Costa Rica during a family vacation.

 The Costa Rican National Police confirmed that Warner drowned near Cocles, a beach located in Limon, after being caught in a strong current.
-His body was found on Sunday afternoon and identified by the national police.
+His body was found in the afternoon and identified by the national police.
 The cause of death was determined to be asphyxia.

 Warner was on vacation with his daughter, some sources say wife and daughter, when the incident took place.
 The Costa Rican Red Cross reported that bystanders had rescued Warner and brought him ashore, but despite receiving aid, he was pronounced dead.
 His body was subsequently transported to the Judicial Morgue in San Joaquín de Flores, Heredia, for an autopsy.